Otago Regional Council: 2023–2024 freshwater management dispute

+Michael Laws, incumbent ORC councillor since 2016.

 In mid December 2023, the Otago Regional Council decided to continue work on its freshwater management policy despite a change in government following the 2023 New Zealand general election.
 ORC chairwoman Gretchen Robertson said the council would aim to notify the Government about its land and water plan by 30 June 2024.
 RMA Minister Chris Bishop disagreed with the ORC's decision, stating that the National-led coalition government had extended the deadline for councils to submit their revised plans to 31 December 2027 in order to accommodate the Government's planned changes to RMA legislation and scrapping of the previous Labour Government's National Policy Statement for Freshwater Management 2020.

 In mid-February 2024 Councillors Robertson, deputy Chairman Cr Lloyd McCall and senior ORC staff met with RMA Reform Minister Bishop, Environment Minister Penny Simmonds and Agriculture Minister Todd McClay to discuss how the Government's plans to overhaul national freshwater management policies would affect the council's land and water management plan.
 The Ministers reiterated the Government's message that the ORC stop work on its plan and adapt to its planned changes.
 On 22 February, the ORC voted by a margin of 8–4 to continue working on its land and water plan despite the Government's new directive.
 While Robertson welcomed the majority vote as a sign that the council was mature and not divided, Crs Michael Laws and Gary Kelliher warned that the council's vote could give Simmonds justification to dissolve the council and install government-appointed commissioners.
 Cr Alan Somervile said that the council's vote was not about opposing the Government but was rather about "looking after the environment."

 During the Easter Weekend in late March 2024, the ORC notified its regional policy statement in after voting on 32 recommendations from an independent hearings panel during a closed doors meeting.
 The regional policy statement is an overall policy framework that governs the management of Otago's natural environment including its land and water plan.
 Crs Law and Kelliher objected to the council's decision-making occurring behind closed doors.
 The Council defended its decision to exclude the public from the meeting on the grounds that the hearing panel's report and recommendations were subject to appeals.
 In late March 2024, the Council voted by a margin of 7–5 to notify its land and water plan by 31 October 2024.
 Labour Party Members of Parliament Ingrid Leary and Rachel Brooking and environmental groups praised the council for taking steps to protect Otago's waterways.
 By contrast, Federated Farmers criticised the council's decision and urged the Government to "do more to stop councils from continuing to implement important freshwater rules ahead of freshwater reforms."